HEFTIEProject/zarr-benchmarks/README.md

 ```

 This will run all benchmarks via `zarr-python` version 2 + 3 and `tensorstore`
 with the example Human Organ Atlas image.
+All results will be saved as `.json`
+files to the `data/json` directory.

 Running `tox` alone (without `--benchmark-only`) will run the tests + the
 benchmarks.
 To only run the tests use: